input-output-hk/cardanodocs.com-archived/_docs/technical/2017-02-16-delegation.md

 ## Lightweight Delegation

+**WARNING: Currently, lightweight delegation is disabled and will be reworked in [Shelley release](https://cardanoroadmap.com/), so information below can be outdated.**

 In contrast to heavyweight delegation, lightweight delegation doesn't require that delegate posses `T`-or-more stake.
 So lightweight delegation is available for any node.
 But proxy signing certificates for lightweight delegation are not